Sidiya15/Classification/README.md

     and corrects the instability during the classification process,
     ex: Bagged Decision Trees, Random Forests

-    - Boosting methods where the goal is to combine several realtively weak estimators to come out with more powerful oneand reduce the bias in the base estimators which are built sequentially,
+    - Boosting methods where the goal is to combine several relatively weak estimators to come out with more powerful one and reduce the bias in the base estimators which are built sequentially,
     ex: AdaBoost, Gradient Boosting Machine

     - Stacking methods which involve a model that learns how to best combine the predictions of all